BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of exploring on cobblestone streets and hills!
-Also, bring a light scarf or shawl, as many churches require shoulders to be covered for entry, regardless of the weather.
+Pack comfortable walking shoes – you'll be doing a lot of exploring on cobblestone streets and hilly terrain!
+Also, bring a lightweight scarf or shawl; it's practical for cooler evenings and can be used to cover your shoulders if you visit churches, which often have dress codes.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)